 Cotton-rich T-shirts in fresh summer colours, nautical stripes and bright prints will update your outfits with splashes of eye-catching colour.
 We love Barbour’s new range of laid-back vintage-look T-shirts for men and women.

 Pretty, lightweight dresses and cool, form-skimming tunics are essential pieces for your summer wardrobe.
 Look out for light-as-air voiles as well as practical, hard-wearing denims and chambrays.
 Our ladieswear ranges from Lily & Me and Joules are full of inspirational pieces.

 Light and lustrous, airy garments in softly draping silk reflect the sunlight in their spun filaments.

-Ways to wear it: Flirtatious and floating, a silk skirt is ideal for summer evenings.
+Ways to wear it: Flirtatious and floating, a silk shawl is ideal for summer evenings.
 Look out for glowing jewel-like colours and sumptuous Liberty prints.

-A flowing floral silk scarf is an effortlessly elegant way to accessorise summer outfits.
+A silk shirt is an effortlessly elegant way to pull together summer outfits.

 The luxurious sheen of woven silk can bring a dash of colour to menswear too in the form of a pure silk tie or cravat.

 Bear in mind that even in the warmest of climes the evening can bring with it a breath of coolness.
 The finest wool from the Merino sheep is an excellent insulator, as well as being comfortable and breathable.